Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Discussion

 Teleportation required the least cognitive effort, while the LLM-driven method showed slightly higher demand than voice-based steering, although these differences were not statistically significant.
 A similar trend was observed in the pupil diameter measurements.
-The increase in the LLM-driven condition may reflect the mental effort required to plan contextually relevant and efficient commands, which is not expected in teleportation or in command-based methods that rely on a simple and repeatable set of inputs.
+Since pupil diameter is commonly associated with mental effort, arousal, and task engagement~\cite{beatty1982task,hopstaken2015window}, the increase in the LLM-driven condition may reflect the mental effort required to plan contextually relevant and efficient commands, which is not expected in teleportation or in command-based methods that rely on a simple and repeatable set of inputs.
 However, it may also promote deeper cognitive engagement and encourage more active exploration of the immersive virtual environment, potentially contributing to the heightened sense of presence reported in the LLM-driven locomotion condition.
 Additionally, although free-form commands may initially impose a higher cognitive load, this demand is likely to decrease with experience, which can be further investigated through longitudinal studies.
 Despite the slightly higher cognitive load associated with contextual commands, participants using LLM-driven locomotion reported the highest levels of general and spatial presence.
 Actively engaging with the environment to provide context-aware instructions likely strengthened their sense of being “present” compared to voice-based steering.
 In contrast, voice-based steering received the highest realism scores, possibly because its continuous walking pattern more closely mimics real-world locomotion.